tarcinapp/entity-persistence-service/.context/20-FEATURES-HIERARCHY.md

 ### `_children`

 Each parent record stores its children as an array of URI strings in the `_children` field, using the same URI format as `_parents`.
-The server maintains this array automatically — clients cannot write it directly.
+The server maintains this array automatically and clients cannot write it directly.
 It is excluded from all write endpoint request body schemas and any client-supplied value is stripped before persistence.

 `_children` is always included in `GET` responses so clients can perform forward traversal without a separate query.